cadithealth/templatealchemy/README.rst

     renderer = 'mako',
     )

-  # load the template in 'mypackagename:lib/templates/foo'
+  # load the sub-template 'foo'
   foo = root.getTemplate('foo')

-  # render the 'text' version with some parameters
+  # render the 'text' version with some parameters; the
+  # actual template is then in 'mypackagename:lib/templates/foo.text'
   params = dict(value='bar', zig='zog')
   text = foo.render('text', params)